elovalo/elovalo/src/effects/README.md

 As writing in vanilla C can be somewhat boring and arduous at times, we have developed specific kernel macros that make it easier to define effects.
-Currently there are two of these: TWOD and XYZ.
+Currently there are two of these: XZ and XYZ.

-### TWOD
+### XZ

-TWOD is a kernel that applies given function for each xy pair on the coordinate system.
+XZ is a kernel that applies given function for each xy pair on the coordinate system.
 The kernel expects you to return z value.
 It will then toggle that particular coordinate on.

 ### XYZ

 XYZ is a kernel that gives access to each xyz triad on the coordinate system.
-Unlike TWOD, this kernel does not expect a return value.
+Unlike XZ, this kernel does not expect a return value.
 Instead you can set intensity of the led you want.

 ## Coordinate System